-One of the biggest worries for nurses and doctors when it comes to OET speaking is not just about speaking English but specifically being able to speak for the full five minutes of the role-play.
+One of the biggest worries for nurses and doctors when it comes to tips for OET speaking is not just about speaking English.
+But specifically being able to speak for the full five minutes of the role-play.
 Fear comes from maybe not having the opportunity (because of financial reasons) to get a native English teacher, ideally an OET teacher to help you on a daily basis.
 The other reason is maybe you’re working 12-hour shifts and just don’t have time.
 Is this true for you?

 As part of the 20-minute speaking examination, you’ve got two role-plays.
 Each lasts for five minutes but you’ve got two to three minutes preparation time for each one on top of that as well.
 So roughly it works out as 20 minutes.

 Being able to speak for the full five minutes is scary!
 I know how you must feel because we’ve got a lot of students on our program that feel this way too.
 In some of our practice mock examinations when we time the students, they’re speaking for 4 minutes +..
 Guess what?
 You’ve got extra time that you should really be taking advantage of!

 This is your opportunity to really impress the examiner with your spoken English ability so use adjectives and adverbs, show empathy, try to satisfy as many of the bullet points on the role-play card as possible and so on.

 So what do you do if you have 30-40 seconds left of the 5 minutes you are given?
 Of course you won’t even know this point of time until the interlocutor stops you so just keep on speaking until they say stop.
 But what if you have this feeling where you’re coming up to your last sentence and you think: “Oh no!
 What do I say next?”
 “I’ve asked all the questions that I could think of!”